Dive In: A Field Guide to Neighborhood Dives and Bars in Metro Phoenix

 Bike Rack: Yes

-Found on the main drag in downtown Gilbert, Champions Sports Saloon has been some sort of bar since the 1940s, according to Lindsay, a bartender on her 16th year at Champions who will eventually call you “babe.”
+Found on the main drag in downtown Gilbert, Champions Sports Saloon has been some sort of bar since the 1940s, according to a bartender.
 Amenities include pool tables, TVs, darts, pinball, arcade games, and retro Arizona sports team posters.
-They also have snacks, a deep fryer, and a pizza oven, or you can bring in food from one of the many surrounding restaurants (hint: Lindsay likes the cornbread from the nearby Joe’s Real BBQ).
+It also has snacks, a deep fryer, and a pizza oven, or you can bring in food from one of the many surrounding restaurants (hint: Lindsay likes the cornbread from the nearby Joe’s Real BBQ).
 Champions also hosts poker on Tuesday nights and dart leagues, plus an annual charity dart tournament.
 Best thing about this place: As this joint was once the Copper Coin, you’ll find pennies beneath a layer of epoxy at the bar.

 Glendale

-Note: Editor's note: This article originally ran in October 2016.